SLMillar/hobby-selector/en/step_1.md

 --- task ---

-**Test** When the program runs, check that all your code is working.
+**Test** your program:

-**Click** the shake icon on the micro:bit to randomly choose a hobby.
+**Click** the shake button on the simulator to randomly choose a hobby.

-**Press** the logo (or A button on the V1 micro:bit) to make sure the screen clears.
+**Use** the logo (or Button A on the V1 micro:bit) to make sure the screen clears.

 --- /task ---

---- save ---

 --- task ---

-**Save** and download your code so you can test it out on a physical micro:bit.
+Download your code and test it on a physical micro:bit!

 [[[download-to-microbit]]]

-When you have downloaded your program to your physical micro:bit, it will run immediately.
+When you have downloaded your program to your micro:bit, it will run immediately.

-**Test** You should now see icons randomly chosen when you shake the micro:bit.
+**Test**: you should now see icons randomly chosen when you shake the micro:bit.

 --- /task ---

 ### Upgrade your project

-You can upgrade your project to make it more engaging by:
+You can upgrade your project to make it more engaging:

 + Add more hobbies so you can have a wider range to choose from.

 Remember to:
   + Add a different symbol to display for each activity
-  + Increase the number of `else if... then` blocks so you can add more icons
+  + Increase the number of `else if` blocks so you can add more icons
   + Increase the random range to more than three to match the number of added hobbies